PShreesh7/Pshreesh7/README.md

 🚀 I'm a developer who turns coffee into code.
 🔭 Exploring the world, one project at a time.
-I'm a Computer Science student passionate about software development, Machine Learning, data analysis, and exploring various technologies.
+-I'm a Computer Science student passionate about software development, Machine Learning, data analysis, and exploring various technologies.

 🌍 Exploring the world through tech
 💻 Full Stack Developer | 🚀 AI/ML Intermediate | 🧠 Curious Learner | 💬 Ask me about training models